BonsaiDen/JavaScript-Garden/doc/undefined.md

 Still, in order to compare something against the value of `undefined` it is necessary to retrieve the value of `undefined` in the first place.

-In order to protect code against a possible overwritten `undefined` variable a , common technique used is to add an additional parameter to the encapsulation [anonymous wrapper](#scopes), which gets no argument passed to it.
+In order to protect code against a possible overwritten `undefined` variable, a common technique used is to add an additional parameter to the encapsulation [anonymous wrapper](#scopes), which gets no argument passed to it.

     var undefined = 123;